Guaranteed Matrix Completion via Non-convex Factorization: Introduction

-We emphasize that the resampling scheme used in \cite{keshavan2012efficient,jain2013low,hardt2013provable,hardt2014fast} is rather unrealistic.
-First, each sample is used only once during the algorithm, which is a waste of resources.
-Second, different accuracy requirements will lead to different pre-partition of the samples, and thus different forms of the algorithm.
+This issue has been discussed by Hardt and Wooters in \cite[Appendix D]{hardt2014fast}, and they proposed a new resampling scheme \cite[Algorithm 6]{hardt2014fast} to which the results in \cite{keshavan2012efficient,jain2013low,hardt2013understanding,hardt2014fast} can apply, provided that the generative model of $\Omega$ is exactly known.
+In practice, the underlying generative model of $\Omega$ is usually unknown, in which case the scheme \cite[Algorithm 6]{hardt2014fast} does not work.
+In contrast, the classical results in \cite{candes2009exact,candes2010power,recht2011simpler,gross2011recovering} and our result herein are robust to the generative model of $\Omega$: these results actually state that for an overwhelming portion of $\Omega$ with a given size, one can recover $M$ through a certain algorithm, thus for many reasonable probability distributions of $\Omega$ a high probability result holds.

+2) Impracticality.
+As argued previously, assuming a generative model of $\Omega_k$'s is not practical since $\Omega$ is usually given.
+For given $\Omega$, the only known validated resampling scheme \cite[Algorithm 6]{hardt2014fast}, besides not being robust to the underlying generative model of $\Omega$, might be a bit complicated to use in practice.
+Even the simple resampling scheme of partitioning $\Omega$ (which has not been validated yet) is rather unrealistic since each sample is used only once during the algorithm.

+3) Inexact recovery.
 A theoretical consequence of the resampling scheme is that the required sample complexity $|\Omega|$ becomes dependent on the desired accuracy $\epsilon$, and goes to infinity as $\epsilon$ goes to zero.
 This is different from the classical results (and ours) where exact reconstruction only requires finite samples.
+While it is common to see the dependency of \emph{time complexity} on the accuracy $\epsilon$, it is relatively uncommon to see the dependency of \emph{sample complexity} on $\epsilon $.

-When preparing the final version of this paper, we noticed a recent work \cite{jain2014fast} in which the authors have managed to remove the dependency of the required sample size on $\epsilon$ by using a singular value projection algorithm.
-However, similar to the nuclear norm based approach, \cite{jain2014fast} considers a matrix variable of the same size as the original matrix, which may not have the same advantage in computation and storage as provided by the matrix factorization approach considered in this paper.
-Moreover, the algorithm in \cite{jain2014fast} still uses independent samples in a number of iterations (though not all iterations).
+{\black In a recent work \cite{jain2014fast} the authors have managed to remove the dependency of the required sample size on $\epsilon$ by using a singular value projection algorithm.
+However, \cite{jain2014fast} considers a matrix variable of the same size as the original matrix, which requires significantly more memory than the matrix factorization approach considered in this paper.
+Moreover, it requires resampling at a number of iterations (though not all), which may suffer from the same issues we mentioned earlier.
+The resampling is also required in the recent work of \cite{de2014global}; see \cite[Sec.
+1.5.3]{sun2015thesis} for more discussions. }